p2r3/hsh-speedrunmod/README.md

 To start the timer, simply enter a level.
 The timer will stop once you've finished level 15.

 To reset the timer, exit to the menu by pressing Esc or clicking on the menu button.

+To record a demo, make sure the "record demos" checkmark on the main menu screen is ticked, then enter a level.

+To play a demo, exit to the main menu after recording and click on the "play demo" button.